cilium/cilium.io/src/posts/2021-10-25-weekly-installfest/index.md

 <a name="installfest"></a>

-# Weekly Community Installfest
+# Weekly Community InstallFest

 ![](installfest.png)

-The weekly installfest is ideal for everyone who wants to install Cilium and get hands-on.
-In this weekly session, you will learn how to install Cilium and make your steps in using Hubble for observaibility, apply some NetworkPolicy and explore next steps from there.
+The weekly InstallFest is ideal for everyone who wants to install Cilium and get hands-on.
+In this weekly session, you will learn how to install Cilium and make your steps in using Hubble for observability, apply some NetworkPolicy and explore next steps from there.

 The installfest is available to everyone in the community.
 Click the link below